writethedocs/www/docs/organizer-guide/meetups/starting.rst

 No-show:
 ^^^^^^^^

 A lot of people RSVPed but didn't show?
 Don't worry, that's one of the downsides of free meetups.
-Do a head-count at each events to know how many people usually attend your meetup.
+Do a head-count at each event to know how many people usually attend your meetup.

 If something went wrong, listen to feedback and make changes.
 Try to have a different topic and speakers for each meetup: if you don't do that, people will get bored and won't come anymore.